ovh/docs/pages/cloud/private-cloud/service-migration-vdc/guide.en-gb.md

 ## Objective

-In 2020, OVHcloud has launched 2 new ranges Essentials and Premier.
+In 2020, OVHcloud has launched 2 new ranges: Essentials and Premier.
 You can now upgrade from commercial ranges prior to 2019 to the new ranges while keeping the same VMware infrastructure (pcc-123-123-123-123) using Storage Motion and vMotion.

-There are two aspects involved in this process
+There are two aspects involved in this process:

 - The OVHcloud infrastructure itself which includes the customer's side of administrating an infrastructure.
-- The VMware infrastructure, which includes the entire VMware eco-system.
+- The VMware infrastructure, which includes the entire VMware ecosystem.

 ## Requirements